webpack/webpack-cli/packages/create-webpack-app/README.md

-# webpack-cli init
+# create-webpack-app

-`webpack-cli init` is used to initialize `webpack` projects quickly by scaffolding configuration and creating a runnable project with all the dependencies based on the user preferences.
+`create-webpack-app` is used to initialize `webpack` projects quickly by scaffolding configuration and creating a runnable project with all the dependencies based on the user preferences.

 ## Table of Contents